developmentpark/evaluate-news-nlp/README.md

 ## How to Use

+**Using the local version (Development)**

-If you want to use the Sentiment Analyzer, simply follow these steps:
+If you'd like to run the Sentiment Analyzer locally for development or customization purposes, follow these steps:

 - Clone this repository to your local machine.
 - Configure environment variables: